marysanford/policlim/README.md

 # policlim: Multilingual climate change salience classification for political texts

-This repository will make available the training data and main code used to train the classifer described in the following [paper](https://osf.io/ga492/), currently under review:
+This repository will make available the training data and main code used to train the classifer described in the following [paper](https://osf.io/preprints/osf/bq356), currently under review:

-    "Measuring Climate Change Salience in Political Manifestos: A Computational Text Analysis Approach" by Mary Sanford, Silvia Pianta, Nicolas Schmid, & Giorgio Musto.
+    "Policlim: A Dataset of Climate Change Discourse in EU Political Manifestos from 1990-2022" by Mary Sanford, Silvia Pianta, Nicolas Schmid, & Giorgio Musto.

 If you would like to explore the data or have questions about the code, please get in touch: mary.sanford@cmcc.it